-This study is in line with previous findings which indicate the ethical cultur 27 ft the organization has a significant negative effect on fraud (Julyana, 2015; Noviriantini et al., 2015) and morality has a negative 26 d significant effect on fraud (Noviriantini et al., 2015; Wijayanti & Hanafi, 2018).
+This study is in line with previous findings which indicate the ethical culture of the organization has a significant negative effect on fraud (Julyana, 2015; Noviriantini et al., 2015) and morality has a negative and significant effect on fraud (Noviriantini et al., 2015; Wijayanti & Hanafi, 2018).
 While Akhsani (2018) found a positive and significant effect on the suitability of compensation for financial fraud.
 It is confirmed that village officials consider compensation received as appropriate.